• Skip to primary navigation

 Where do I find information about taking the GRE?
 How much does it cost?

 Visit the GRE website.
 Most test takers now have two options: At home or at a testing center.
 Applicants can find test centers and dates by searching for a GRE General Test location near a specific city or address or evaluate if they meet the requirements for home testing.
-As of August 2024, the GRE test costs $220 for most countries.
-More information is found on the link above.

 How can I prepare for the GRE?
+Can I retake the test to improve?

 Do international students have to take the TOEFL/IELTS exams?